0xMadMad/0xMadMad/README.md

 # 💫 About Me:
-👤 I'm MohamadReza, nicknamed MadMad or MimRe.<br>
+👤 I'm MohamadReza, nicknamed MadMad|MimRe.<br>
 💻 I started coding at 15 with C<br>
 🐍 skilled in Python, developing C++ skills<br>
 👾 learning and researching AI, focusing on CV<br>
-💣 passionate about combining CV, AR/VR, and Robotics<br>
+💣 passionate about combining CV, AR/VR & Robotics<br>
-🤖 I also develop trading bots and tools using MQL4, MQL5 and Python<br>
+🤖 I also develop trading bots and tools using MQL4/5 & Python<br>
 ♟ chess and basketball since childhood 🏀<br>